SCALE-MS/scale-ms/docs/invocation.rst

 correct RCT stack (matching the API used by the client-side RCT stack).
-Optionally, the same static venv *may* be used for task execution (see below), in which case the user must also maintain a compatible `scalems` installation, and any other dependencies of the workflow.
+Optionally, the same static venv *may* be used for task execution (see below), in which case the user must also maintain a compatible `scalems` installation, along with any other software dependencies of the workflow.

 Task environment
 ~~~~~~~~~~~~~~~~